 Sometimes, when more than one key activates on a press, it can be caused by a shorted switch or faulty diode.
 In case you can't find any bridged pads on the microcontroller, please follow the steps below for the offending keys.

 When a single switch does not work, follow the following steps.

-Check if you soldered the connections of the switch.
+Check if you've soldered the connections of the switch.
 Even the best of us forget to solder those joints sometimes.
-Also check if the joins are formed correctly, and rework if needed.

 A Defective Component